hyperledger/iroha-2-docs/src/guide/javascript.md

 4. If you are planning to use the Transaction or Query API, you'll also need to inject an appropriate `crypto` instance into the client at runtime.
-This has to be adjusted depending on your particular environment.
+This has to be adjusted according to your particular environment.

-   For example, for Node.js users, such an injection may look like the
+   For example, Node.js users need the following:
-   following:

    ```ts
    import { crypto } from '@iroha2/crypto-target-node'